 If you are relatively new to the low fat raw vegan diet, say days weeks or even a few years in, you may be hearing contradicting opinions on how many meals is best to eat a day.
 Now when I say “Best” that is relative to getting all of the calories and nutrients you need as well as being able to digest and just as importantly enjoy your meals whole heartedly.
 There is no “right” or “wrong” way, instead there is a more efficient and or streamlined way of looking at this so as to suit your needs in the moment.
 All too often people speak from where they are at as if what they do is the best for everyone, you may even watch me on a video and see me eat two giant meals a day thinking that must be the way to success!
 You may watch other people who talk about grazing and yet others swear by one meal a day or calorie restriction.
 I am here to set this all straight and bring come common sense and experience to this topic.

-As a aside, if you don’t know me by now I have been studying nutrition and holistic health for over 18 years, received my designation RHN – Registered Holistic Nutritionist near 14 years ago and have been a 100% raw foodist for those same 14 years.
-The last decade has seen me full time fulfilling my life mission and goal to provide simple and effective information to help make this lifestyle as easy and straight forward as possible.
+As a aside, if you don’t know me by now I have been studying nutrition and holistic health since 1999, received my designation RHN – Registered Holistic Nutritionist in 2004 and have been a 100% raw foodist for since the spring of 2004.
+In 2009 I created The Raw Advantage and have been at it full time fulfilling my life mission and goal to provide simple and effective information to help make this lifestyle as easy and straight forward as possible.
 With that I am sharing from my personal experience as well as that of those who came before me and have decades on the raw food diet, many of which I am blessed to consider close personal friends.

 I remember when I first started the lifestyle I found that I needed to eat at least 3-5 meals a day to get my caloric needs covered, even then I felt as if I was eating all day long.
 As time went on my digestion grew stronger, I was not only able to eat bigger meals, 2-3 meals a day, but also was able to eat them faster with better digestion.
 This process took 3-5 years and wasn’t done with any rush or perceived need, instead simply a natural progression.
 Take this as a example of following your bodies needs and abilities in the moment, listening and following enjoyment and ease pays off in spades.